Haunted Wisconsin Dells: The Ghost of Peter Kürten

 Wisconsin Ghost Tours: The Haunted Head of Dusseldorf

-Our Wisconsin Ghost Tours take you inside Ripley's Museum to confront the infamous mummified head of Peter Kurten, the Vampire of Dusseldorf—where paranormal activity surrounds this disturbing artifact.
-Let our expert guides reveal the dark history and supernatural encounters of Wisconsin Dells' most haunted museum piece, with tours running nightly at special seasonal rates.
+On one of our private team building Wisconsin Ghost Tours we can take you inside Ripley's Museum to confront the infamous mummified head of Peter Kurten, the Vampire of Dusseldorf—where paranormal activity surrounds this disturbing artifact.
+Let our expert guides reveal the dark history and supernatural encounters of Wisconsin Dells' most haunted museum piece.
+We can run tours any night of the week and have special seasonal discounts as well.

 Check out our Wisconsin ghost tour reviews on Google to see why this tour is a must-experience.
 Ready to embrace the eerie?
 Reserve your spot today!